 Request a Home Equity Loan

 Since the housing market has been improving over the last few years, those who own their homes may be starting to build equity in them.
 If you fall into this category, then consider requesting a home equity line of credit.
 Lenders tend to approve these types of loans for those who have low credit scores because the equity in the home secures it.

 There is a big downside to home equity loans, which is that you are putting your home at risk if you’re unable to pay the loan back.
 In this case, the lender would have the power to foreclose on it.

 Contact Family Members or Close Friends for a Loan

 Asking people you know for a loan comes with a number of pros and cons.
 If they agree, pros include not having to worry that your credit score will be affected as well as possibly paying less interest.
-When you borrow from family or friends, you won’t have to apply for the loan, decreasing the stress of wondering whether you are approved nor will you have to deal with origination fees or late fees.
+When you borrow from family or friends, you won’t have to request the loan, decreasing the stress of wondering whether you are approved nor will you have to deal with origination fees or late fees.